roman-milk/roman-milk.github.io/carin.md

  To her utter astonishment, she obeyed.
 Dawn slowly bent over and the small, erect nipple got closer to her face.
 Suddenly her lips brushed the bud and the teenager screamed.
 "Yes, suck my fucking tit before it explodes.
 Hurry up!"

  The nipple disappeared when Dawn sucked it into the back of her burning cavity.
 She stuffed as much of the tit into her mouth as she could and let it settle for a few seconds.
 Dawn let her teeth sink into the delicate, pink flesh and she was positive her sharp teeth left a mark.
 Then she slowly pulled her head backwards and let her teeth rake the tender titty until only the nipple was inside of her mouth.
 Her tongue licked the bud for a moment and then she switched to the other tit.
 'Yes... yes, oh God, suck my boobies... bite my tits!"
-Report_Story #2